MailBeez/sitezen-oxid/README.md

 # SiteZen Module

-This module provides a webhook endpoint and allows configuration of a token for OXID eShop.
+This module provides a webhook endpoint for SiteZen.io and allows configuration of a token for OXID eShop.

 ## Features

 - Configuration setting to set and store a token string
-- Public webhook entry point that validates the token

 ## Installation

 1. Install the module via Composer:
    ```
-   composer require oxid-sales/sitezen
+   composer require sitezen/sitezen-oxid
    ```

 2. Activate the module in the OXID admin panel: